Select Your Location

 Key Managerial Personnel is responsible for laying down the strategies as well as its implementation.
-They are the people who hold key positions in the Company and greater responsibility for the overall functioning of the Company including the duty to protect the interest of the stakeholders.
+They are the people who hold key positions in the Company and posses greater responsibility for the overall functioning of the Company including the duty to protect the interest of the stakeholders.

 These inclusions are in line with the global trends.
 “Company Secretary” has also been brought within the ambit of Key Managerial Personnel giving them the long-deserved recognition of a Key Managerial Personnel of the Company.
-The exclusive feature of these management roles as they are considered as a cluster of a team rather than emphasizing on a single individual.
+The exclusive feature of these management roles is that they are considered as a cluster of a team rather than emphasizing on a single individual.

 In the current write up, we have explored this concept of Key Managerial Personnel as put forth in the Companies Act, 2013 read with the relevant rules made thereunder.

-Key Managerial Personnel is defined by the Companies Act, 2013 as follows;
+Key Managerial Personnel is defined by the Companies Act, 2013 as follows:

 “Key Managerial Personnel”, in relation to a Company, means a person who holds the designation of or is appointed as:-